 Now let's try sqrt(-1) to see what error message we get now.
 Haha! gp even knows about complex numbers, so impossible to trick it that way.
-Similarly, try typing log(-2), exp(IPi), I^I...
+Similarly, try typing log(-2), exp(I\Pi), I^I...
 So we have a lot of real and complex analysis at our disposal.
 There always is a specific branch of multivalued complex transcendental functions which is taken, specified in the manual.
 Again, beware that I and i are not the same thing.
 Compare I^2 with i^2 for instance.

-Just for fun, let's try 6zeta(2) / Pi^2.
+Just for fun, let's try 6\zeta(2) / Pi^2.
 Pretty close, no?

-Now gp didn't seem to know what log(x) was, although it did know how to compute numerical values of log.
+Now gp didn't seem to know what $\log(x)$ was, although it did know how to compute numerical values of $\log$ .
 This is annoying.
 Maybe it knows the exponential function?
 Let's give it a try.
-Type exp(x).
+Type $\exp(x)$ .
 What's this?
-If you had any experience with other computer algebra systems, the answer should have simply been exp(x) again.
-But here the answer is the Taylor expansion of the function around x = 0, to 16 terms.
-16 is the default seriesprecision, which can be changed by typing px or px or px or px or px or px which ends the series, and which is trademark of this type of object in px.
+If you had any experience with other computer algebra systems, the answer should have simply been $\exp(x)$ again.
+But here the answer is the Taylor expansion of the function around x = 0, to 17 terms.
+Note the $O(x^17)$ which ends the series, and which is trademark of power series in gp.
 It is the familiar "big-oh" notation of analysis.
+Why 17 terms?
+This is governed by the seriesprecision, which can be changed by typing \ps n or default(seriesprecision, n) where n is the number of terms that you want in your power series and is 16 by default.
+Converting a polynomial or rational function to a power series will yield 16 significant terms: so x gets converted to $x + O(x^{17})$ ; this is completely analogous to realprecision when an exact integer or rational number is converted to a floating point real number.
+Then we take the exponential of this new object and, since it has positive valuation, we can actually deduce 17 significant terms from the given 16.
+This is in keeping with PARI's philosophy of always returning a result which is as precise as possible from a given input.

 You thus automatically get the Taylor expansion of any function that can be expanded around 0, and incidentally this explains why we weren't able to do anything with log(x) which is not defined at 0.
 (In fact gp knows about Laurent series, but log(x) is not meromorphic either at 0.)
-If we try log(1+x), then it works.
+If we try log(1+x), then it works, but this time we lose one significant term: the result is $x - 1/2x^2 + ... + 1/15x^{15} + O(x^{16})$ ).
+(Do you understand why?)

 But what if we wanted the expansion around a point different from 0?
-Well, you're able to change x into x-a, aren't you?
-So for instance you can type log(x+2) to have the expansion of log around x=2.
-As exercises you can try for different values of serieslength (change it using \ps newvalue).
+Well, you're able to change x into x + a, aren't you?
+So for instance you can type log(x+2) to have the expansion of log around x = 2.
+As exercises you can try cos(x)^2 + sin(x)^2 exp(cos(x))

-'''

-cos(x)
+''' cos(x)

-cos(x)^2 + sin(x)^2

-exp(cos(x))

 gamma(1 + x)

 exp(exp(x) - 1)

-1 / tan(x)
+1 / tan(x) '''

-'''
+for different values of serieslength (change it using \ps newvalue).